Video Privacy Protection Act Violations Investigation

-Girard Sharp consumer attorneys are investigating potential violations of the Video Privacy Protection Act (“VPPA”) by a number of websites that may be improperly disclosing users’ personally identifiable information to third parties without notifying users or obtaining their consent.
+Girard Sharp consumer attorneys are investigating potential violations of the Video Privacy Protection Act (“VPPA”) by a number of websites, including Fandom and Healthline, that may be improperly disclosing users’ personally identifiable information to third parties without notifying users or obtaining their consent.
 If you’ve visited and watched a video on any of the below websites, talk to an attorney by calling us toll-free at (866) 981-4800 or filling out the form below.
 You may be entitled to relief for the improper disclosure of your personal information.

 Websites that we are investigating include: